RIOT-OS/RIOT/MAINTAINING.md

 This guideline and other guidelines like the [Coding Conventions] should be applied consistently and rigorously, but not blindly.
 A static set of guidelines cannot reasonably address the complexity of the real world.
-Thus, exceptions from the guideline or the coding convention are explicitly allowed, if a solid argument for doing so can be provided.
+Thus, exceptions from this guideline or the coding convention are explicitly allowed, if clearly and logically articulated reasons can be presented.

 ## Technical guidelines